 “Nothing that you will notice,” Kurt Cobain said.
 “The songs will just come to you.
 The rest will happen on its own.”

 “It’s a new day,” Kurt Cobain said.
 “I have to go.
 You won’t see me again.”

 “You won’t miss me.
 You’ll be busy.”
 Kurt Cobain smiled that sad smile.

 They held each other’s eyes for a long moment.
-Then Kurt Cobain started walking away.
-When he rounded the corner, he was gone.
-Jeremy knew that even if he ran after him, Kurt Cobain would be gone.
+Then Kurt Cobain walked away.
+When he rounded the corner, he disappeared.
 Jeremy slunk down onto the park bench, reeling from his decision.
 What had he done?
 He was both excited at the prospect and terrified at the eventual outcome.
-Was this even real?

 He hurried home.

 Jeremy ditched school that day.
 He had so many new songs forming in his head, he could hardly contain them.
 They spilled out as fast as he could write them down.
 By the end of the day his fingers were bleeding and his head buzzed from lack of sleep, but he was so excited by his new songs he couldn’t stop.
 At band practice that night he shared his new songs.

 Jeremy’s band mates sat in silence after he was done.

 “What’s the matter?
 Don’t you like them?”
 Jeremy hadn’t considered that maybe these new songs wouldn’t go over with his band.
 He started to panic.